Intercultural Competence Badge

 One of the following electives:

-MES 201: Introduction to Middle Eastern Studies (3 credits, face-to-face, hybrid, or online)
+- MES 201: Introduction to the Middle East (3 credits, face-to-face, hybrid, or online)

 What if I am not a student at GVSU?